- Field Lessons

 Our education program is multifaceted and takes place in the classroom, on the land, and in partnership with many organizations that are helping to lead the way in natural resource conservation education.
 We deliver programming, knowledge, and leadership skills to students in South Texas, including underserved communities, benefiting the region now and in the future.

-East Foundation with our many valued partners has gone virtual to allow students from across Texas access to the land and the life that depends on it.
-Our Virtual Field Lessons are free and science TEKS aligned for 5th through 8th grades.
-These lessons will allow classroom educators to scale up to upper grades or down to lower grades.
-We will release new topics each month so presentation topics will vary.
-Our lessons are:
+East Foundation, along with our partners, has developed virtual field lessons to allow students from across Texas access to the land and the life that depends on it.
+Our Virtual Field Lessons are free and science TEKS-aligned for 5th through 8th grades.
+These lessons allow classroom educators to scale up to upper grades or down to lower grades.
+Each lesson is presented using Zoom, about 45 minutes in length, and offered once a week.

 Virtual Field Lessons Offered

 Join the East Foundation, Caesar Kleberg Wildlife Research Institute (CKWRI) and the curators from the Texas Zoo uncover the mysteries of the elusive ocelot here in deep South Texas.
 We will explore and investigate the anatomy of the ocelot which helps them survive in the Wild Horse Desert as well as learn from our partnering scientists the methods they use to study individual ocelot populations on East Foundation’s El Sauz Ranch in Willacy County.

 Who’s Eating Who?
 Predator and Prey Relationships on the San Antonio Viejo Ranch

 Join our educators along with Dr. Tomeček, an Assistant Professor and Extension Wildlife Specialist with Texas A&M University and Texas A&M AgriLife Extension and Alex Hettena, a graduate student at Texas A&M University, as we explore and investigate predator-prey relationships on East Foundation rangelands.
 We will be discussing food chains, food webs, coyotes, jackrabbits, and feral hogs.